Book cover

 WebElement element = driver.findElement(By.name("q"));

-// fills this field with the word "software"
+// fill this field with the word "software"

 element.sendKeys("software");